-Revised section Source section (U.S. Code) 31330(a) 31330(b) 31330(c)
+Revised section Source section (U.S. Code)

+31330(a) 46:941(b) (1st sentence)

+31330(b) New

+31330(c) 46:941(b) (1st sentence)

-Section 31330(a) provides for criminal penalties for not disclosing obligations, incurring contractual obligations in violation of section 31323(b), and filing a mortgage made not in good faith.
+Section 31330(a) provides for criminal penalties for not disclosing obligations, incurring contractual obligations in violation of section 31323(b), and filling a mortgage made not in good faith.
 This subsection makes a substantive change to law by adding civil penalties and by making it a crime to record with the Secretary of Transportation a mortgage made not in good faith with the intent to hinder an existing or future creditor of the mortgagor or a lienor of the vessel.
 This is done since the affidavit of good faith has been eliminated from the elements of a preferred mortgage.